jiayudai/ProGut/README.md

 ## 13.1 Function

-For each cut level, the cut results of every cluster are compared between the Genomic Enzyme Tree and the Funtion Tree.
+For each cut level, the presence of bacteria in every cluster are compared between the Genomic Enzyme Tree and the Funtion Tree.
 Each comparison pair compromises one cluster of the Genomic Enzyme Tree and one cluster of the Function Tree.
 Common bacteria and union bacteria list are created for each comparison pair.

 ## 13.2 Input file(s) for usage example